Skip to main content

 Transport

-Some roads and parking areas will be impacted throughout the week to accommodate this and a number of road closures and parking suspensions will be in place.
+Some parking areas will be impacted in the days leading up to Liberation Day to accommodate this and the seafront will be closed on the day itself.
 Please familarise yourself with the pending road closures and parking suspensions.

-Please note the Cavalcade will be travelling from Torteval Church starting at 12:15pm into St Peter Port arriving at 3pm.
+Please note the Cavalcade will be travelling from Torteval Church starting at 12.15pm into St Peter Port arriving at 3pm.
 The Cavalcade will work on a rolling closure and we would strongly advise people to avoid driving the route of this during these times as you may be subject to delays and/or diversions.
 The full Cavalcade route can be found here

-The following road closures and parking suspensions will be in place for the week of Liberation Day
+The following road closures and parking suspensions will be in place for the week of Liberation Day.

-Thursday 8th May
+Thursday 7 May

 North Beach

-Friday 9th May
+Friday 8 May

 Crown Pier